AgentCosmic/xnotify/README.md

 On the VM:
 ```
-xnotify --listen=":8090" --base="/opt/wwww/project" | build.sh
+xnotify --listen="0.0.0.0:8090" --base="/opt/wwww/project" | build.sh
 ```
 You only need to set `--base` if you're not running from the same folder.
+Rmember to use `0.0.0.0` becuase the traffic is coming from outside the system.

 ### Task Runner